dihoxy/BikeSharingAnalysis/README.md

 - I am using Pycharm professional that is connected to PostgreSQL.
 I can use Pycharm's built in console to write and edit queries
 - I will use Tableau Public to create visualizations from the processed csv
 - I might use Rstudio for additional visualizations

+## Processing
+*Note: Additional details on cleaning and processing the data can be found in the changelog*